annnmmol/annnmmol/README.md

 ----An aspiring Data Analyst
 -----------------

-getting hands on power BI
+getting hands on visualisation tools (Power BI / Tableau)

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kapoor.anmol1706@gmail.com](mailto:kapoor.anmol1706@gmail.com)